christopherhjung/c-compiler/lib/googletest/googlemock/docs/gmock_faq.md

 arguments) directly in gMock.

-The problem is that in general, there is *no way* for a mock object to know how many arguments are passed to the variadic method, and what the arguments' types are.
+The problem is that in general, there is *no way* for a mock object to know how many arguments are passed to the variadic target, and what the arguments' types are.
 Only the *author of the base class* knows the protocol, and we cannot look into his or her head.